Written by: Heather Clemenceau

 4. Accusations That BSL Is Really A Form Of Covert Racism

 Binkowski mentions “racial parameters” in dogs when what she really means are morphological characteristics (because there are no races of dogs).
 For a long time now, the pit bull advocacy movement has attempted to parlay BSL and discernment towards pit bull dogs as “canine racism” or overt racism.
-These claims have been refuted a peer-reviewed, scholarly work by graduate researchers at Penn State University.
+These claims have been refuted by a peer-reviewed, scholarly work by graduate researchers at Penn State University.

 “This dog-breed comparison does not hold up to science and to everything we know about what ‘race’ is and is not.
 What’s worse, the people who are trotting out this bad analogy do not have innocent intentions.
 They are not objectively curious about the wonders of biology, they are not confused about the sociocultural construction of race, they are interested in justifying racism and convincing others to do the same.”